 Although all participants agreed on the importance of the acupuncture programme, some participants highlighted some challenges in their study.
 They believed that there was limited clinical exposure in the programme, which negatively affected their competency in clinical practice.
 The primary challenges highlighted by the participants were the limited clinical training hours and clinical training facilities.

-P1-Y2 wrote:

-I have completely enjoyed learning and studying this module even though it has been tough at times.
+P1-Y2 wrote: “I have completely enjoyed learning and studying this module even though it has been tough at times.
 I have learnt a lot about the topic and how it is used to treat patients.
 This module has given me an understanding of what will be required of me later in life.
-I do wish I could observe clinical practice in my first year.
+I do wish I could observe clinical practice in my first year.”

 P2-Y2 stated: “I would like to have more opportunities to attend clinical duties.
 However, I’m greatly satisfied with the content of the programme as well as the practical element.
 I believe it provides adequate preparation for real-life cases”.

 P3-Y3 highlighted: “I also felt I didn't have enough needling practice during the second year.
 I feel the students would benefit from more regular needling classes.
 Overall I find acupuncture my favourite course in the Complementary Medicine degree”.

 Both P3-Y3 and P4-Y3 agreed that it had been a difficult yet at the same time exciting experience.
 It entails a lot of hard work and dedication.
 It is quite challenging at times with so much to take in and understand.
 During this course, they developed the ability to think critically and creatively.

-P5-Y4 mentioned:

-The acupuncture programme has been a truly wonderful programme to study.
+P5-Y4 mentioned: “The acupuncture programme has been a truly wonderful programme to study.
 The knowledge, both practical and theoretical, that I have gained from this programme has been truly incredible.
-I do wish that we had more time to engage with the topics that we covered in the second year as I feel it would have created a far stronger foundation to lean on when dealing with therapeutics later on.
+I do wish that we had more time to engage with the topics that we covered in the second year as I feel it would have created a far stronger foundation to lean on when dealing with therapeutics later on.”

 In her reflective journal, P5-Y4 wrote: “The knowledge, both practical and theoretical, which I have gained from this programme, has been truly incredible”.

-P6-Y4 stated: “It has been a very challenging journey so far because I couldn’t understand the content at first because I thought it always contradicted what I already understand from the conventional side of medicine”.
+P6-Y4 stated: “It has been a very challenging journey so far.
+I couldn’t understand the content at first because I thought it always contradicted what I already understand from the conventional side of medicine.”

 In the field note, the author noticed that some participants were not familiar with acupuncture clinical practice.
 Particularly, participants from their third-year of study did not express their confidence when seeing patients.
 The researcher believed this was due to the lack of clinical exposure in their previous years of study.

 According to the WHO (2020), professional training for acupuncturists requires a minimum of 1 568 hours.
 Literature reveals that there is a significant shortage of clinical hours in acupuncture at the South African HEI (FJTCM, 2018; Gower & Hu, 2021; Hu, 2021; Pellow et al., 2021; Razlog, 2021; WHO, 2020).
 Despite the participants from this study expressing positive attitudes towards the acupuncture programme, they reported that there was limited time in the programme.
-They believed they would benefit more if there was sufficient time in the programme, particularly with regard to clinical practice.
+They believed they would be benefited more if there was sufficient time in the programme, particularly with regard to clinical practice.
 Owing to the limited clinical training facilities, students in the first and second years are not able to attend clinics, which negatively affects their competencies in clinical practice.

-Recommendation and Conclusion
+Conclusions